PSAT, SAT, ACT Preparation

 Shormann Interactive Math Students

-All the concepts required to excel on the ACT, and redesigned PSAT, SAT, and taught in Shormann Algebra 1 & 2.
+All the concepts required to excel on the ACT, and redesigned PSAT, SAT, are taught in Shormann Algebra 1 & 2.
 Each homework set has at least one practice problem from a PSAT, SAT, or ACT.
 By the end of Algebra 2, hundreds of practice problems have been completed.
-Therefore, Shormann Math students do not require additional preparation time.
-Instead, they spend 3-5 weeks taking timed practice tests to familiar with the tests and how to pace themselves.
-The College Board has 4 free, full-length practice tests for the New SAT here: https://collegereadiness.collegeboard.org/sat/practice/full-length-practice-tests.
+Therefore, Shormann Math students do not require as much preparation time.

 Saxon Math Students

 Saxon Algebra 1, 2, and Advanced Math were written over twenty years ago and do not teach all the required concepts for the redesigned PSAT and SAT.
 This does not mean Saxon Math is no longer recommended.
-However, additional time is required to prepare for these new exams.
+However, additional time is required to prepare for these new exams using prep books like The College Board’s 10 Real SATs.

 ACT VS SAT: Which one should I take?